yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 ## Abstract and learning objectives

 In this hands-on lab, you implement a proof-of-concept (PoC) for migrating an on-premises SQL Server 2008 R2 database into Azure SQL Managed Instance (SQL MI).
-You perform assessments to reveal any feature parity and compatibility issues between the on-premises SQL Server 2008 R2 database and the managed database offerings in Azure.
-You then migrate the customer's on-premises gamer information web application and database into Azure, with minimal to no down-time.
-Finally, you enable some of the advanced SQL features available in SQL MI to improve security and performance in the customer's application.
+You perform assessments to reveal any feature parity and compatibility issues between the on-premises SQL Server 2008 R2 database and Azure's managed database offerings.
+You then migrate the customer's on-premises gamer information web application and database into Azure, with minimal down-time.
+Finally, you enable some of the advanced SQL features in SQL MI to improve security and performance in the customer's application.

 At the end of this hands-on lab, you will be better able to implement a cloud migration solution for business-critical applications and databases.